dev-tine/Web-App-QA-Testing-Suite/README.md

-**Manual QA.** Test case authoring with preconditions and numbered steps, execution tracking, defect reporting with reproductions and evidence, retest and closure, WCAG 2.1 AA spot checking, front end timing read from the Navigation Timing API rather than a stopwatch.
+**Manual QA.** Test case authoring with preconditions and numbered steps, execution tracking, defect reporting with reproductions and evidence, retest and closure, WCAG 2.1 AA spot checking, front-end timing read from the Navigation Timing API rather than a stopwatch.

 ---